Ring fenced PE money 2015-16

-In April the school held a Growth Mindset day where the guest of honour was 4 time Ironman World Champion and current Ironman world record holder Chrissie Wellington MBE.
-Chrissie delivered an assembly to the children in KS2 where she talked about her life and what it takes to be successful, whether it be academically or in the sporting world.
-The children were thoroughly inspired by Chrissie’s talk and her messages about Growth Mindset and hard work have been echoed and reiterated throughout the school.
-Chrissie also worked with the children in Year 6 on some “Growth Mindset Circuit Training” which provided a welcome relief from the pressures of SATs revision.
-She then went on to write about her day at the school in her newsletter for Parkrun UK, which can be read by clicking on the link below.
+In May the school held a Teamwork day where the guest of honour was 2 time World Champion rower and Olympic Silver medallist Annie Vernon.
+Annie delivered an assembly to the children in KS2 where she talked about her life and what it takes to be successful, whether it be academically or in the sporting world.
+The children were thoroughly inspired by Annie’s talk and her messages about teamwork have been echoed and reiterated throughout the school.
+Annie then went on to work with the children in Year 6 where she introduced them to some teamwork activities that definitely benefitted them on their residential trip to Robinwood.

 Many other things are planned for this coming year, such as the funding and implementation of further clubs to encourage our children to develop a lifelong love of sport and physical activity.